Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool manages deployments with explicit actions ('list', 'killProcess') and how each action uses parameters.
-It distinguishes itself from siblings by noting that log retrieval is not available here, pointing to alternative tools.
+The description clearly states the tool manages deployments and lists specific actions (list, killProcess) with required parameters.
+It distinguishes itself from sibling tools by noting that log retrieval is not available here, referring to other tools for that purpose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.